 How to deliver personalized pricing

-4. Personalized, real-time inventory availability (or ATP)
+4. Personalized, real-time inventory (or ATP)

 Depending on your policies, each customer may need access to the actual total available inventory, or you may only provide them with an ATP (available to promise) quantity that’s calculated individually for each customer.

-Clearly, you’ll need to address inventory display in B2B eCommerce in a way that conforms to your SAP business rules.
+Clearly, you’ll need to address inventory display in B2B ecommerce in a way that conforms to your SAP business rules.

 How to deliver personalized inventory/ATP

-Once again, the best way to personalize inventory data in B2B eCommerce is to take it straight from SAP ERP, in real time.
+Once again, the best way to personalize inventory data in B2B ecommerce is to take it straight from SAP ERP, in real time.

-5. Personalized error messaging in the cart
+5. Personalized cart experience

 What if they order a quantity of 8, when the material is only sold in multiples of 10?